CarlosCapili/Data-Analysis-Portfolio/Consumer Shopping Trends/README.md

   - 45-54: $60.33
   - 55-64: $58.72
   - 65+: $59.70
-- All age groups spend more than 50% of their purchases on clothing and accessories combined, while footwear and outerwear are the least purchased
+- All age groups spend 50%+ of their purchases on clothing and accessories combined, while footwear and outerwear are the least purchased
 - The most popular item purchased for each age groups are as follows:
   - 18-24: Sweater - $57.21 (Average purchase amount for a sweater is $57.21)
   - 25-34: Shirt - $65.38